See also Security check - Canada Visa IN

 Foreign workers who have been in Canada for years, with continual employment, may warrant inland landing if hardship would result in applying for landing at a visa office.
 Such persons may have homes in Canada, children who were born and educated in Canada, with no real residence abroad.

-See also Exceptional circumstances - Canada Visa IN
+See also Professionals - Canada Visa IN

 Canada Immigration Law | Who We Are | Services Immigration Employment | Retain Us | Archive | Links | Navigation